The Champions League's 'Swiss Model': Why European clubs have strong concerns over reforms | Goal.com

 The top eight teams in terms of points would progress straight to the last 16.
 The teams ranked ninth to 24th in the league standings would square off against one another in a play-off round to determine the eight remaining participants in the last 16.

-UEFA is now hoping the 'Swiss Model' – which has been welcomed by top clubs – will be approved before its next congress, which will, fittingly, take place in Montreux, Switzerland on April 20 and in time stave off the threat of a breakaway European Super League.
+UEFA is now hoping the 'Swiss Model' – which has been welcomed by top clubs – will be approved before its next congress, which will fittingly take place in Montreux, Switzerland on April 20 and stave off the threat of a breakaway European Super League.

 Less than two months ago, a source told Goal that the new rumours regarding the creation of a Super League for Europe's elite were "total bullsh*t".